-The Commission's outreach initiative consists of commissioners going into the community, telling the Commission's story, and informing the public of the independent complaint process.
-In 2005, commissioners and staff attended a total of 191 community and business related meetings.
-These include personal visits to groups and organizations such as:
+The Commission's outreach initiative consists of commissioners going into the community and telling the Commission's story and informing the public of the independent complaint process.
+In 2003, the Executive Director and commissioners attended a total of 52 meetings, including Chambers of Commerce, Cops and Clergy, and Mayor's Night Out.